The Library Searching for Documents

 We asked members of our community what they think are the best books on grief and loss.

-Ranging from psychotherapist studies to books for children, here is a list of 30 books that you might find useful whilst grieving yourself, or as a thoughtful gift to send to a loved one who might be going through a loss.
+Ranging from psychotherapist studies to books for children, here is a list of 31 books that you might find useful whilst grieving yourself, or as a thoughtful gift to send to a loved one who might be coping with grief.

 Let us know if we’ve missed any good ones!